Firefox To Let Users Control Memory Usage

 Have a default then allow it to be accessible and changed for the rest of the session.
 Also, a box to ask it to ret

+I don't NEED nor WANT a fucking 4K JPEG that's 30MB because my display only has 1280x1024 pixels.

+How does the server know that your display has only 1280x1024 pixels, not 3840x2160 pixels, before sending the JPEG?
+Or would you prefer that sites send images sized for 320x480-pixel phone screens and then replace those with images sized for 1280x1024 screens only once JavaScript runs?

-No system impact when using +4 gigabyte (Score:1)
+No system impact when using +4 gigabyte (Score:2)